champgagan/mfe-without-framework/Readme.md

 Setup module federation to fetch those files.
 In the Host, refactor the entry point to load asynchronously.
 In the Host, import whatever files you need from the remote.

+In the current repo, parent app is container which holds products and cart app together..